What is Microsoft Windows Code Signing Certificate?

 In today’s time, using software and applications is inevitable.
 A Code signing certificate ensures that the code or software being distributed is legitimate and has not been tampered with by a third party.
 It provides authenticity and integrity for the code.
 One form code signing Certificate is Microsoft Windows Code Signing Certificate.

-Let us talk about the Windows Code Signing certificate and how it is important for the Microsoft community.
+Let us talk about the Windows Code Signing certificate and its importance to the Microsoft community.

 What is Microsoft Windows Code Signing?